Minafi is a place to read about minimalism, mindfulness, financial independence and explore their growing intersection in everyday life.

 Mindfulness is awareness.
 Externally, but internally as well.
-What are your motivations, and concentration on.
+What are your motivations, and concentration on?
 One side of mindfulness I’m passionate about is the philosophy of Stoicism which is about living a focused life.
-A quote from /r/Stoicism on Reddit offers a concise description.

 What Do They Have in Common?

 There are a lot of things in life I love.
-My fiancee, my dog, programming, video games, watching movies, playing board games, travel, making cocktails, having deep conversations with friends — just to name a few.
-The topics this blog are focused around share one common theme — they’re topics that allow me more time to enjoy the things I love.
-Luckily for me, I also love minimalism, financial independence and mindfulness, but I think of them as tools in order to live a happier, more authentic life.
+My wife, my dog, programming, video games, watching movies, playing board games, travel, making cocktails, having deep conversations with friends — just to name a few.
+The topics that this blog are focused on share one common theme — they’re topics that allow me more time to enjoy the things I love.
+Luckily for me, I also love minimalism, financial independence, and mindfulness, but I think of them as tools in order to live a happier, more authentic life.